-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 ELPAC 2019 - 55% making progress 2023-24 - 85% making progress District Common Assessment Benchmark Baseline coming out in October 2021 2023-24 - 85% making progress SIPPS and Foundational Skills BPST/CORE/PASS Assessments Baseline coming out in October 2021 2023-24 - 85% making progress
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 ELPAC 2019 - 55% making progress Data not available yet 2023-24 - 85% making progress District Common Assessment Benchmark Baseline coming out in October 2021 Did not complete due collective bargaining agreements 2023-24 - 85% making progress SIPPS and Foundational Skills BPST/CORE/PASS Assessments Baseline coming out in October 2021 Did not complete due collective bargaining agreements 2023-24 - 85% making progress

-Action # Title Description Total Funds Contributing 1 Monitor and implement ELA/EL and Math Curriculum (Supplimental)Provid e supplemental materials to provide access and meet the needs of English Learners (LCFF EL) Purchase Core ELA/EL and Math Curriculum using the CARES and other funding resources.
-Provide supplemental materials to provide access and meet the needs of English Learners (LCFF EL) \$24,000.00 No 2 SIPPS and GLAD Professional Development and Instructional Program for EL's (LCFF EL) Continue with 15 teachers trained in GLAD (Guided Language Acquisition Development) trained in ELD strategies, SIPPS Professional Development and SCUSD trainings on ELD. \$31,000.00 Yes 3 Progress Montoring ELD Strategies and Supports Progress Monitoring on ELD Strategies and Supports to English Language Learners to Increase levels in ELPAC and reclassify to English.
+Action # Title Description Total Funds Contributing 1.1 Monitor and implement ELA/EL and Math Curriculum (Supplimental)Provid e supplemental materials to provide access and meet the needs of English Learners (LCFF EL) Purchase Core ELA/EL and Math Curriculum using the CARES and other funding resources.
+Provide supplemental materials to provide access and meet the needs of English Learners (LCFF EL) \$56,000.00 No 1.2 SIPPS and GLAD Professional Development and Instructional Program for EL's (LCFF EL) Continue with 15 teachers trained in GLAD (Guided Language Acquisition Development) trained in ELD strategies, SIPPS Professional Development and SCUSD trainings on ELD. \$31,000.00 Yes

+Action # Title Description Total Funds Contributing 1.3 Progress Montoring ELD Strategies and Supports Progress Monitoring on ELD Strategies and Supports to English Language Learners to Increase levels in ELPAC and reclassify to English.
 GLAD Training.
-This includes all teachers trained in GLAD \$59,000.00 Yes

-Action # Title Description Total Funds Contributing strategies to provide additional ELD intervention to EL students, coordinate reclassification, coordinate ELPAC administration, follow- up on designated EL scholars, and demonstrate effective ELD strategies for scholars and support parents.
-4 Provide training to all ELD parents, and increase EL parental invovement.
-Provided to all, but targeting needs of parents who speak languages other than English, and address the lack of consistency in opportunities for parents to engage in their child's learning.
-Increase EL parent involvement in education by removing barriers to participation (e.g., translation, interpretation, childcare, etc.) \$2,500.00 Yes 5 Resource Teacher Hire a resource teacher to serve the EL population with push in and out. \$200,000.00 Yes 6 2 Bilingual aids Hire 2 bilingual aids to support resource teacher to serve the EL population with push in and out. \$28,992.00 Yes
+This includes all teachers trained in GLAD strategies to provide additional ELD intervention to EL students, coordinate reclassification, coordinate ELPAC administration, follow-up on designated EL scholars, and demonstrate effective ELD strategies for scholars and support parents. \$59,000.00 Yes 1.4 Provide training to all ELD parents, and increase EL parental invovement. arents, and other than English, and address the lack of consistency in opportunities for parents to engage in their child's learning.
+Increase Yes 1.5 Resource Teacher Hire a resource teacher to serve the EL population with push in and out. \$200,000.00 Yes 1.6 2 Bilingual aids Hire 2 bilingual aids to support resource teacher to serve the EL population with push in and out. \$28,992.00 Yes